SaiNikhita/WomenSafetyDeviceIOT/README.md

 # Smart Wearable Device for Women Safety using IOT

+A smart device for women safety against crimes which automatically detects possibility of crime using sensors.
+The alert message is sent to the relatives and respective officials along with location of the victim.

 Hardware Connections:

 1. Arduino -	Microcontroller with digital and analog I/O pins.	<br />